What are Low Volume Fabrics and How Do I Use Them?

 Large prints that have lots of different colors are beautiful, but I save them for the backs of my quilts (where I can appreciate them better).
 Small prints that keep their color personality even after you cut them up make the best low volume quilts.

-So let’s practice choosing fabrics with my green stack.
-If I wanted to put together a selection of fabrics that read green (not turquoise), you can see if I would pick them or not in the photo above.
+If I wanted to put together a selection of fabrics that read green (not turquoise) I would make a stack.
 Looking at only the edge of the fabrics, I can make a pretty good guess what the pieces will look like cut up.

 The large floral on top is beautiful, but it has so many colors and probably none of my cut up pieces would read green.
-The second fabric is all over more turquoise than green.
-My best picks were the prints in the middle.
+The second fabric reads more turquoise than green.
+My best picks are the prints in the middle.
 That cute zig zag print is an obvious ‘no’ because even though I remember it’s mostly green (that’s why I put it on the green shelf) – I can’t trust that it will look green when I cut it up – it looks orange on the edge.

 It’s going to be busy enough with all the scrappy-ness that comes from the many different fabrics you are using.
-The quilt above has just 3 color families: neutral, navy, and orange.
+The quilt above has just 3 color families: neutral, navy, and pink.

 Scrappy low volume quilts like this one are a great way to mix in fabrics that you have leftover from other projects or ‘ugly’ fabrics that don’t match with anything else.